 As the skin is the largest organ of the body, it harbours many bacteria that benefit the body to synthesize different metabolites.
 But due to some abnormal conditions like skin allergy or autoimmune skin disorder, these bacteria can start damaging the skin.
 That’s the way they cause dog skin infection.

 According to a British veterinary journal, pyoderma is among the common causes of skin diseases in dogs.

 As in medical terms, ‘Pyo’ represents bacteria, and ‘derma’ is associated with skin, pyoderma is the other name for bacterial skin infection in dogs.
 Being a cause of most skin infections in puppies, you can call it Impetigo.

 Pyoderma in dogs is characterized by red pustules on naked areas of skin, just like pimples in humans.
 Other signs may include dry skin, flaky patches, hair loss, and itchy skin in dogs.
 In most cases, bacterial skin infections are secondary to any primary skin disease like skin allergy or autoimmune disorder.

 Treatment can be for primary skin disease, or it can be a combination of therapies to control the secondary bacterial infection as well.
 Drain abscesses and cleaning wounds with antibiotic treatment can also be considered.
 Various skin shampoos and diet to promote the health of the skin can also be an add on therapy.

-Dog skin infection treatment depends upon the correct diagnosis of disease.
+Dog skin infection treatment depends upon the correct diagnosis of the disease.
 Choosing the best treatment diagnosis is mandatory.
 Your veterinarian will check signs and symptoms and can take a patch of skin and examine it under a microscope to define the infection.
-We always recommend consulting a veterinarian before making any decision about your dog’s health.
+We always recommend visiting a veterinarian or consulting a veterinarian online before making any decision about your dog’s health.